KenKundert/emborg/doc/commands.rst

 where s, m, h, d, w, M, and y represents seconds, minutes, hours, days, weeks, months, and years.

-When a date is given, the youngest archive that is older than the specified date or time is used.
+When a date is given, the oldest archive that is younger than the specified date or time is used.

 Finally, you can mount all the available archives: